budi1200/sentrylogger/README.md

 ## License

-This project is licensed under the XYZ License - see the LICENSE file for details.
+This project is licensed under the GPL-3.0 license - see the LICENSE file for details.